 Some banks only lend up to a certain level, although many nowadays will lend up to $100,000 (in some cases) – which should mean that a bank loan will be sufficient for your tiny house purchase.
 The only downside is cost: the APR could be higher than the friends or family ‘discounted rate’ unless you have an excellent credit score, meaning that $40,000 borrowed over five years might see repayments up to $973 per month (on a 15.97% interest rate).
 This is according to Wells Fargo based on someone with a ‘good’ credit score.

 Loans over five years are also fairly rare, meaning that if $800-900 per month is too high for you, you might need to either borrow less or consider an alternative means of financing your new home.
+One alternative option is a private lender.
+Upstart is a reliable lender that can help you with a personal loan.
+If you want to check out qualification requirements, check out this fantastic Upstart review!

 4. Get Finance Via The Tiny House Builder